Does the Bible support a “Justifiable Lie”?

 - During Absalom’s rebellion, Ahimaaz and Jonathan — the sons of two of David’s priests — were forced to hide in a well from Absalom’s men.
 The unnamed woman of the property told Absalom’s men they weren’t there, but had crossed the nearby brook: 2 Samuel 17:20.

 The moral we derive from these examples is that it’s acceptable to lie in order to save guiltless people. (‘Guiltless’ as in blameless in the situation in question, not sinless; no one is sinless except Christ).
 Let’s say you were living in German-controlled territory during WW2 and hiding Jews in your abode.
 If Nazi authorities came to your door looking for hidden Jews, would you say “Yes, I cannot tell a lie; they are hiding in the attic”?
 Of course you wouldn’t.
 In short, you are not obligated to tell the truth to wicked authorities if speaking the truth will result in great evil.
+Why?
+Because evil people are not rightfully due data that they will use to abuse and slay.
 You’re only obligated to speak what the Holy Spirit leads you to say (Mark 13:11).

 Jesus Justifiably Lied on One Occasion

 After this, Jesus went around in Galilee.
 He did not want to go about in Judea because the Jewish leaders there were looking for a way to kill him.
 2 But when the Jewish Festival of Tabernacles was near, 3 Jesus’ brothers said to him, “Leave Galilee and go to Judea, so that your disciples there may see the works you do.
 4 No one who wants to become a public figure acts in secret.
 Since you are doing these things, show yourself to the world.”
 5 For even his own brothers did not believe in him.